Difficulty management solutions

 Implementation or renegotiation of a factoring solution in or out of court

-Where a company is experiencing financial hardship, whether temporary or more frequently, it can often be difficult to seek financing solutions.
 Banking partners tend to reduce their exposure and often cut off any short-term credit lines.
-Whilst historically this is a financing solution for companies undergoing growth and expansion, factoring has always been an ideal tool for companies trying to navigate their way through difficult periods.
-Because it uses accounts receivables as a security, factoring is more robust and sustainable than other conventional banking solutions ('Dailly Act' financing, loan, discount, overdraft facility, etc.).
+Whilst historically a financing solution for companies undergoing growth and expansion, factoring has always been an ideal tool for companies trying to navigate their way through difficult periods.
+Because it uses accounts receivable as a security, factoring is more robust and sustainable than other conventional banking solutions ('Dailly Act' financing, loan, discount, overdraft facility, etc.).

-Business Case
+Business case

 Our assignment